 Board provides clarification relating to license/registration renewal verification

 On March 22, 2020, Governor Kim Reynolds issued a Proclamation of Emergency Disaster.
-In Section 6 of the Proclamation, Governor Reynolds temporarily suspended rules relating to license and registration renewal.
-Licenses and registrations that expire while the Proclamation is in effect will remain active, even if the licensee or registrant is unable to renew.
+In Section 6 of the Proclamation, Governor Reynolds temporarily suspended rules relating to professional license and registration renewal.
+Individual licenses and registrations that expire while the Proclamation is in effect will remain active, even if the licensee or registrant is unable to renew.
 Note that the extension of expiration dates does NOT apply to any business license or registration.

-The Governor signed a new Proclamation on November 10 which extended the provisions and is currently scheduled to expire December 10, 2020, but may be terminated or extended.
-Once the Proclamation is no longer in effect, any licensee or registrant whose license/registration expired between March 22 and December 10 and did not renew during the Proclamation will have 30 days to renew without penalty.
+The Governor signed a new Proclamation on February 5, 2021 which extended the provisions and is currently scheduled to expire March 7, 2021, but may be terminated or extended.
+Once the Proclamation is no longer in effect, any individual licensee or registrant whose license/registration expired between March 22, 2020 and March 7, 2021 and did not renew during the Proclamation will have 30 days to renew without penalty.

-When using the Board’s online database to verify the status of a license or a registration, please note that if the expiration date listed falls within the time period beginning March 22, 2020, and ending December 10, 2020, the license or registration shall be considered active.
-Beginning January 1, 2021, all statuses displayed in the database shall be considered accurate.
+When using the Board’s online database to verify the status of an individual's license or a registration, please note that if the expiration date listed falls within the time period beginning March 22, 2020, and ending March 7, 2021, the license or registration shall be considered active.
+Beginning April 1, 2021, all statuses displayed in the database shall be considered accurate.
 The Board will post updated dates should the Proclamation be terminated or extended.

 Board provides Guidance relating to emergency pharmacist licenses